 6. Remember Why You Started

-In the whirlwind of bookings, don’t lose sight of the magic.
-Amid the rush, it’s easy to forget what makes cat sitting special.
-Some of the most meaningful moments happen in the quiet in-between: when you’re sitting beside a shy cat who finally trusts you enough to curl up on your lap, or when you watch a senior kitty stretch into the sunlight after a nap.
+In the whirlwind of bookings, don't lose sight of the magic.
+Amid the rush, it's easy to forget what makes providing cat care special.
+Some of the most meaningful moments happen in the quiet in-between: when you're sitting beside a shy cat who finally trusts you enough to curl up on your lap, or when you watch a senior kitty stretch into the sunlight after a nap.

 Final Thoughts